igearfs/mirth_connect_docker/README.md

 2. Traffic is routed to **HAProxy** for load balancing.
 3. **HAProxy** directs requests to one of the Mirth Connect instances.
 4. Each Mirth Connect instance communicates with the shared **PostgreSQL** database.
+5. If data basee starts to become overloaded we can set it to a cluster with citus.

 @copywright In-Game event, A Red Flag Syndicate LLC